Copenhagen's Dance of Death, Part 1

 This has now been forgotten for a long time.

-Introduction If you want to see the original page, click on the little picture to the left.
-If you want to read the page in the original medieval Danish, click the red-and-white flag at the top right corner of this page.
+If you want to read the page in the original medieval Danish, select the Danish section by clicking the red-and-white flag at the top right corner of this page.

 The left page (and a few letters on the right page) are missing from the only existing copy of Copenhagen's Dance of Death and has been restored using Dødedantz (the 1634-edition).